AMULETAnalytics/UCLAIntroDataScience/README.md

 # UCLA Extension - Introduction to Data Science
 UCLA Extension Introduction to Data Science (COM SCI X450.1) class materials.
-Use this repo to access supplemental resources, handouts, assignments, slides, and code.
+Use this repo to access supplemental learning resources, eBooks, and other handouts.
 Additional content may be added throughout the course.
+Past students are always welcome!

 SPECIAL OFFER!
 My book publisher has offered to sell the textbook for our class with a special 25% off student discount.
 Just click [HERE](https://technicspub.com/machine-learning-and-data-science/) and use coupon code "Gutierrez2019"